MarceloDJunior/react-optimized-images/README.md

 ## Features

-- Generate webp images with fallback to default format to support old browsers.
+- Convert images to webp during build time.
-- Generate smaller images based on breakpoints to improve load speed on smaller devices.
+- Create smaller versions of images based on breakpoints to avoid unnecessary load of big images on smaller devices.
-- Lazy load images that are not on the screen and generate a very light blurry version for preview (Optional).
+- Lazy load images that are not in the viewport.
+- React Component to make use of all the features with ease.

-NOTE: Currently only images that are located within the project will be optimized
+NOTE: Currently only images that are located within the project will be optimized.

 #### TODO

 - Add image optimization for external images.
+- Add image optimization for CSS background images.
+- Add support to older Node versions.
 - Add unit tests.
+- Add custom configuration at component level.

 ## Requirements